Continuous Delivery vs. Continuous Deployment: Where to draw the line?

 The transition between continuous integration and continuous delivery is usually completed automatically, including automated testing at the unit, integration, and system levels.

 Automated tests provide more thorough validation.
-Developers can update and locate issues before the release is publically available.
-Automated testing and an automated release process is a perfect combination to establish a seamless and mechanized pipeline.
+Developers can update and locate issues before the release is publicly available.
+Additionally, when incorporated with an automated release process, it is a perfect combination to establish a seamless and mechanized pipeline.

 With the releases available in the staging environment, continuous delivery allows developers to release at any rate of their choice, within a single push of a button.
 That means the decision to initiate a release must be made by a human, and only after that does continuous delivery takes place.